Supply Chain Process Optimization Using Linear Programming

 Let me use the example of the first week to explain the process

-- We need 5 trucks at least
+- We need at least fiveShort-term trucks

 - Type 1 trucks can be rented: include t[1] in the equation